-#1 – South Carolina DNR’s last study showed RED DRUM NUMBERS ARE DOWN .
-Red Drum, also known as Redfish, are probably the most sought after inshore species from North Carolina to Florida.
-These fish receive a lot of angling pressure.
+- South Carolina DNR’s last study showed RED DRUM NUMBERS ARE DOWN .
+Red Drum, also known as Redfish, are the most sought after inshore species from North Carolina to Florida.
+These fish receive a tremendous amount of angling pressure.
 Redfish are known for their aggressive bites and shallow water behavior like tailing .
-With studies showing Redfish numbers down either from bad spawning years or simply fishing pressure, I feel obligated to release ALL the Red Drum caught on my boat.
+With studies showing Redfish numbers down either from bad spawning years or simply fishing pressure, I feel it is my duty as a guide and angler to release ALL the Red Drum caught on my boat.

 - Catch and Release fishing benefits our kids and the future of our fishery.
 Let’s use the Southern Flounder and some simple math.
-If the average angler fishes 20 times a year and keeps his limit of ten flounder, that’s 200 fish for one fisherman.
+If the average angler fishes 20 times a year and keeps a limit of ten flounder, that’s 200 fish.
 Now consider charter captains who are logging hundreds of days a year!
-Limiting take for your clients or just taking what they’re going to eat that night can help ensure a healthy population and angling opportunities for others.
+Limiting take for your clients or just taking what they’re going to eat that night is a great step in helping ensure a healthy population of inshore fish.

-I hope to continue enjoying and providing these opportunities for many years to come!
+- It’s my hope we can all continue enjoying our fishery for many years to come!